Hamburger menu icon

 Sarah’s Risk of Progression

 After Sarah’s IgAN diagnosis was confirmed by biopsy, she was prescribed an ACEi/ARB.
-One year later, her proteinuria stabilized to 1 g/d and her blood pressure was lowered to 120/80 with optimized supportive care and lifestyle modifications.
+One year later, her proteinuria stabilized to 1 g/d and her blood pressure was lowered to 120/80 with supportive care and lifestyle modifications.

 View the International